Amber Township, Michigan

 Amber Township is a civil township of Mason County in the U.S. state of Michigan.
 As of the 2020 census, the township population was 2,529.

 History

 Amber Township was organized in 1867.
 It was named after Amber, New York, the former home of an early resident.

 Geography

+Amber Township is in western Mason County, with the city of Scottville on the township's eastern border.
+Ludington, the county seat, is less than 5 mi to the west.
+The Pere Marquette River, a west-flowing tributary of Lake Michigan, forms the southern border of the township.
+U.S. Routes 10 and 31 cross the township together from east to west, with U.S. 31 turning north near the eastern edge of the township and turning south onto a four-lane freeway near the western edge.